 Thankfully, you can get help filling them in and you can get answers to questions too.

 Your local help centre

-The bad news is that currently the help is all over place.
-Different organisations are giving it depending on where you live.
+The bad news used to be that the help was all over place.
+Different organisations were giving it depending on where you lived.

-In some areas it’s your local Job Centre, elsewhere it’s Citizen’s Advice or it could be one of many small charities that have been funded to help.
+In some areas it was your local Job Centre, elsewhere it was Citizen’s Advice or it could’ve been one of many small charities that had been funded to help.